hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python.markdown

 Try running our shell again and input a command `mkdir test_dir`, then, hit enter.

 The problem is after we hit enter, our shell exits instead of waiting for the next command.
+However, the directory is correctly created.

 So, what `execvp` really does?

 `execvp` is a variant of a system call `exec`.
 The first argument is the program name.
 The `v` indicates the second argument is a list of program arguments (variable number of arguments).
 The `p` indicates the `PATH` environment will be used for searching for the given program name.
+In our previous attempt, the `mkdir` program was found based on your `PATH` environment variable.

-(There are other variants of `exec` such as execv, execvpe, execl, execlp, execlpe; you can google them.)
+(There are other variants of `exec` such as execv, execvpe, execl, execlp, execlpe; you can google them for more information.)

 `exec` replaces the current memory of a calling process with a new process to be executed.
 In our case, our shell process memory was replaced by `mkdir` program.
 Then, `mkdir` became the main process and created the `test_dir` directory.
 Finally, its process exited.

 The main point here is that **our shell process was replaced by `mkdir` process** already.
 That's the reason why our shell disappeared and did not wait for the next command.

-Therefore, we need another system call `fork` to rescue.
+Therefore, we need another system call to rescue: `fork`.

 `fork` will allocate new memory and copy the current process into a new process.
 We called this new process as **child process** and the caller process as **parent process**.
 Then, the child process memory will be replaced by a `exec`ed program.
 Therefore, our shell, which is a parent process, is safe from memory replacement.